sportstalk247/sdk-javascript/docs/comments-api.rst

 Creating a user
 ---------------
-One of the first things you might need to do in Sportstalk is init a :ref:`user`.
+One of the first things you might need to do in Sportstalk is init a :ref:`User`.
 Users are shared between chat and commenting in the same application.
 To create a user, you can use either the chat or comment clients, or a UserService (advanced).

 .. code-block:: javascript